Tag: speak

 At my paying job (purchasing manager in manufacturing), I’ve been told that my workspace is too white (white walls, no decor).
 Over the last few days (before this devotion), I’ve been thinking that I need some of the Scriptures in my work .
 Will it be visible?
 Yes.
 Will it be there for others to see?
 If they wish.
 I’m going to put it there for me so that I —when that really irritating person walks through my door for the umpteenth time that day—whose I am, and who I am to reflect.
 It won’t be there to provide the appearance of a warm and cozy home.
 It is for me to remember.

 Remember.
 The whole point of Moses’ directive is so that the Israelites (and we) remember.
-For a number of years, I heard the same passage from 1 John 1 read at the beginning of every Sunday church service as part of the opening corporate confession of sin.
+For a number of years, I heard the same passage from 1 John 1 read at the beginning of every Sunday service as part of the opening corporate confession of sin.
 Then we left that church , we stopped hearing it.
 I can still quote it.
 It gives me great peace, too, and gives direction to give to others.
 It’s a whopping four verses.

-So, if you remember and the words, what about the signs?
+So, if you remember and share the words, what about the signs?
 That is a great question!
-How do you know a Christian?
-How they ?
+How do you know a ?
+How they speak?
 How they dress?
 How they spend?
 How they give?
 How they receive?
 Yes, to all of these and more!
 It’s not very easy.
 That is one of the pitfalls of our post-Enlightenment world.
 The world, and we, want an easy answer to determine who is in and who is out.

 Except, as we read the Scriptures when can that when we “know” who is in and who is out we stop loving God and loving others…which may mean we’re out.